nordlow/compiler-benchmark/README.md

 ## AMD Ryzen AI 7 350 (8+8) @ 5.09 GHz

-The output on an AMD Ryzen Threadripper 3960X 24-Core Processor running Arch Linux for the sample call
+The output on Arch Linux (as of 2026-09) for the sample call

     ./benchmark --function-count=200 --function-depth=200 --run-count=5 --rel --hl